NoamFav/frisian-draught/README.md

   - Each player starts with **20 pieces**, and white moves first.

 **2. Moves:**
   - Pawns move diagonally forward one square.
   - Kings move diagonally or orthogonally across multiple squares.

 **3. Capturing:**
   - Mandatory captures with multi-jump sequences.
+  - Can capture in any direction, vertically and horizontally as well

 **4. Win Conditions:**
   - Win by eliminating all opponent pieces or blocking their moves.